luigicallero/nft-ipfs-hardhat/README.md

 ⬇️ Installing a new package to your frontend?
 You need to `cd packages/react-app` and then `yarn add PACKAGE`

-# 📡 Deploy NFT smart contract!
+# 📡 Deploy NFT smart contract on Rinkeby

-🛰 Ready to deploy to a testnet?
-> Change the `defaultNetwork` in `packages/hardhat/hardhat.config.js`
+> In `packages/hardhat/hardhat.config.js` change the `localhost` network with `rinkeby`
+> In that same file update the rinkeby settings with your INFURA ID
+// Create at the root directory of the project the .env file with your secret phrase from Metamask

 ![nft6](https://user-images.githubusercontent.com/526558/124387061-7a0f1e80-dcb3-11eb-9f4c-19229f43adec.png)

-🔐 Generate a deploy account with `yarn generate`
+🔐 Generate a deploy account with `yarn generate`.
+This will create a wallet to be used in Rinkeby and the mnemonic file will be generated in hardhat folder.

 ![nft7](https://user-images.githubusercontent.com/526558/124387064-7d0a0f00-dcb3-11eb-9d0c-195f93547fb9.png)

-👛 View your deployer address using `yarn account` (You'll need to fund this account.
-Hint: use an instant wallet to fund your account via QR code)
+👛 View your deployer address using `yarn account`

+⛽️ Fund this account, using an instant wallet to fund your account via QR code (like xdai.io) or Grab some gas using the faucet: https://www.rinkeby.io/#faucet.
+Confirm the wallet is funded with `yarn account`

 ![nft8](https://user-images.githubusercontent.com/526558/124387068-8004ff80-dcb3-11eb-9d0f-43fba2b3b791.png)